ReadyMouse/crypto4cfos/modules/module-5-trading-exchanges/_posts/2025-05-06-tax-implications.md

 - DeFi yield farming and liquidity provision
 - Hard forks and airdrops

+> Some wallets, like Edge, will allow you to export a .csv file with all your transcations.
+Pass this, along with a hefty Christmas bonus, to your accountant.

 ## Professional Tax Services for Cryptocurrency
 Given the complexity of cryptocurrency taxation, specialized services have emerged: